 How is malaria spread?

-In rare cases, malaria can also be spread from person to person through blood transfusion, sharing injecting equipment, and from mother to foetus.
+In rare cases, malaria can also be spread from person to person through blood transfusion or some types of organ transplant, sharing injecting equipment, and from mother to foetus.

 Malaria is present in the tropical and subtropical regions of Africa, Asia, the Americas and the Western Pacific.
 People who travel to these areas are at risk of getting malaria.